International-Data-Spaces-Association/ids-specification/model/model.md

 A `Catalog` is a [DCAT Catalog](https://www.w3.org/TR/vocab-dcat-3/#Class:Catalog) with the following attributes:

 - 0..N  `Datasets`.
-Since a catalog may be dynamically generated for a request based on the requesting participant's credentials it is possible for it to contain 0 matching datasets.
+Since a catalog may be dynamically generated for a request based on the requesting [Participant's](./terminology.md#participant) credentials it is possible for it to contain 0 matching datasets.
 (DCAT PROFILE)
 - 1..N [DCAT DataService](https://www.w3.org/TR/vocab-dcat-3/#Class:Data_Service) that references a `Connector` where datasets may be obtained.
 (DCAT PROFILE)